Kyiv Caves Patericon: Development of the Kyiv Caves Patericon between the 13th and 15th centuries

 The statements contained in the correspondence between Simon and Polycarp indicate that both authors aimed to create a collection of stories about the revered monks of the Kyiv Monastery of the Caves.
 However, even after their death, the text created in this way continued to be developed and modified.
 Monks from the Kyiv Monastery added stories that emerged later, while other passages were shortened or removed.
 The goal of this work was to present the entirety of the monastery's history in the Patericon.
 Ludmiła Nodzyńska believes that it is not possible to determine unequivocally at which point in the development of the text it received the name by which it is known today.
 Tadeusz Kołakowski, on the other hand, argues that this title appeared in 1462, in the so-called second Cassian edition.
+The 1406 Arsenian Redaction is the oldest to survive; there is no documentary evidence of an earlier collection, and all assertions of such a collection are hypothetical.

 Editorials of the Kyiv Caves Patericon created in the 15th century

-At the beginning of the 15th century, at the behest of Bishop Arsenius of Tver (formerly living in the Kyiv Monastery of the Caves), a new edition of the Patericon was compiled.
+At the beginning of the 15th century, at the behest of Bishop Arsenius of Tver (formerly living in the Kyiv Monastery of the Caves), a new edition of the Patericon was compiled, known as the Arsenian Redaction (1406).
 This text, although linguistically retaining the characteristics of the original, for reasons unknown, makes cuts in the text, removing both the Epistles and fragments of narratives (including the entire section dedicated to Alimpius).
 However, it retains some works authored by the monk Nestor the Chronicler, unrelated to the original Patericon.

-In the years 1460 and 1462, the monk Cassian of the Kyiv Monastery of the Caves prepared two more editions, the second of which was a significant expansion of the first (referred to as the "first and second Cassian redaction").
+In the years 1460 and 1462, the monk Cassian of the Kyiv Monastery of the Caves prepared two more editions, the second of which was a significant expansion of the first (referred to as the First and Second Cassian redaction).
 Cassian adapted the language of the texts to his contemporary readers.
 Serious differences between the two texts lead some researchers to conclude that Cassian was only a co-author of the first version, as evidenced by his listing together with the contents of the first edition under another monk named John.
 The second Cassian edition served as the most frequently repeated basis for printed editions (the first in 1661 in Kyiv).
 Compared to the original wording of the Patericon, the second Cassian edition makes significant changes in style and vocabulary: it removes numerous Ruthenian words in favor of Church Slavonic ones, makes the language of the text more solemn, and adds many quotations from the Bible.

+One other redaction is known from the 15th century, the Theodosian redaction, represented by a single manuscript.